-The Diploma in Analytical Chemistry represents a level of qualification that recognizes the ability to gain and apply a range of specialized knowledge, skills and understanding designed to meet the needs of various chemical industries.
-Graduates of the diploma would be able to display competence in the application of knowledge in a broad range of varied work activities associated with a career in the Chemical and Allied Industries involving detergents, petroleum, plastics, food, pharmaceuticals, mining, water treatment, metallurgy and, in addition, educational institutions may employ graduates from this course.
+Graduates of the diploma would be able to display competence in the application of knowledge in a broad range of varied work activities associated with a career in the Chemical and Allied Industries involving detergents, petroleum, plastics, food, pharmaceuticals, mining, water treatment, metallurgy.
 Graduates are required for specific practical applications such as quality control and testing or theoretical fields such as research and development.
 Quality control and assurance is an especially important field where industries need to verify their standards of operation and quality of manufactured materials.

-This course is designed to meet the human resource needs of the chemical and allied industries and tertiary educational institutions, by providing nationally and internationally recognised tertiary education and training to students.
-Students who are successful in this programme may progress to the Advanced Diploma in Chemistry followed by an Honours in Chemistry in order to gain access to postgraduate study towards a Masters or Doctoral qualification.
+The course is designed to meet the human resource needs of the chemical and allied industries and tertiary educational institutions, by providing nationally and internationally recognised tertiary education and training to students.
+Students who are successful in this programme may progress to the Advanced Diploma in Chemistry followed by a Postgraduate Diploma in Chemistry in order to gain access to a Masters or Doctoral qualification.

-Apart from the formal course and practical work at DUT's Chemistry laboratories, the course also includes nine months Work Integrated Learning (WIL) component in an industrial setting where skills and knowledge acquired at university are integrated and applied under real-life working conditions.
+Apart from the formal course and practical work at DUT's Chemistry laboratories, the course also includes nine months Work Integrated Learning (WIL) component in an industrial setting, where skills and knowledge acquired at the university, are integrated and applied under real-life working conditions.